 Addendum 2: Once you begin to explore power differentials, you unlock a range of challenging questions.
 In particular, I find this short article by Farhana Sultana to be illuminating in revealing the power dynamics within the communities we engage.

-Rich grew up on a farm in Ohio and studied Geology at Case Western Reserve University and Penn State University, where he developed tools based on organic compounds to reconstruct past climate.
+Rich grew up on a small farm in Ohio and studied Geology at Case Western Reserve University and Penn State University, where he developed tools based on organic compounds to reconstruct past climate.
 He worked at the Netherlands Institute of Sea Research and joined the University of Bristol Organic Geochemistry Unit in 2000.
-He helped found the interdisciplinary Cabot Institute and became its Director in 2013.
+He helped found the interdisciplinary Cabot Institute and became its Director in 2013, stepping down in 2018 to become Head of the School of Earth Sciences.
+With Ujima Radio and BGCP, he co-created the Black and Green Ambassadors.
 Throughout it all, he has most enjoyed bringing brilliant, diverse people together to stimulate the creation of new ideas.